aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render EPUB to XLT" h2="Export EPUB File to XLT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert EPUB files to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to convert EPUB files to XLT.

+The first step in the process is to use Aspose.PDF for .NET to export the EPUB file to XLSX.
+This component provides a wide range of features and capabilities that make it easy to convert EPUB files to XLSX.
+It supports a variety of formats, including PDF, XLSX, HTML, and more.
+It also provides a range of features such as text extraction, page manipulation, and more.

+Once the EPUB file has been converted to XLSX, the next step is to use Aspose.Cells for .NET to convert the XLSX to XLT.
+This component provides a powerful Spreadsheet Programming API that makes it easy to convert XLSX to XLT.
+It supports a variety of formats, including XLSX, XLT, HTML, and more.
+It also provides a range of features such as cell formatting, data validation, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert EPUB file to XLT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export EPUB to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLT.
+By using Aspose.Total for .NET, developers can easily convert EPUB files to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to convert EPUB files to XLT.
+It supports a variety of formats, including PDF, XLSX, HTML, and more.
+It also provides a range of features such as text extraction, page manipulation, cell formatting, data validation, and more.
+With Aspose.Total for .NET, developers can quickly and easily convert EPUB files to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}